Maria-Maltseva/info.erp.net/features/ui-ux-features/side-panel.md

-# The Side Panel – a Magic Multitool for In-depth Expertise
+# The Side Panel – a Powerful Multitool for In-depth Expertise

 ## Overview